 Clayton has performed art direction on three national commercial spots for Tide brand detergents.
 Other art direction credits include Samsung Electronics America, Miliken Textiles, and a music video for country music singer Ryan Follesse.
 This summer, he was an assistant camera for The Daily Show, and as a set dresser, Clayton has crewed for: The Righteous Gemstones (HBO), Halloween (Blumhouse Productions), Salvage (ABC Studios), Conrad and Michelle (Lifetime Network), The Sinner (NBC Universal), The Inspectors (CBS), Pilot Travel Centers (Commercial), Drunk On Your Love (Brett Eldridge), and the horror films Enclosure and Faceless (Black Bear Studios).
 Clayton was also a property assistant on the television show Mr. Mercedes (DIRECT TV) Clayton's other production experience includes: Top Chef & Southern Charm (BRAVO), Kingpin (HISTORY), Island Life (HGTV), The Circus & Active Shooter (SHOWTIME), Dare to Travel (TRAVEL), Triumph Election Special (HULU), Shining a Light (A&E), Concert for Valor (HBO), Million Dollar Critic (BBC AMERICA), The X-Factor (FOX), Wicked Tuna & Doomsday Castle (National Geographic Channel).

-Alex Garfinkle (Media Arts, minor in Business Administration; 2015):
+Alexa Garfinkle (Media Arts major, minor in Business Administration):

 Alexa has worked at Showtime Networks since 2016 (Temporary Supervisor of Rights and Clearances, 2016; Creative Services Production Assistant, 2016-2017; Project Management.
 Coordinator, 2017-Present).
 Previously she was Producer's Assistant at 20th Century Fox Television (2016), Director/Producer's Assistant at Fox International Channels (FIC) (2015), Production Assistant at Paramount Pictures (2014), Art Production Assistant at Fox 21 (2013), and Production Assistant for Homeland at Fox/Showtime (2013, 2012).